pyTigerGraph/pyTigerGraph/README.md

 ### getEdgeCount
 `getEdgeCount(sourceVertexType=None, sourceVertexId=None, edgeType=None, targetVertexType=None, targetVertexId=None, where="")`

-Return the number of edges.
+Returns the number of edges.

 Arguments:
 - [`where`](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#filter): Comma separated list of conditions that are all applied on each edge's attributes.